griffinschwab/NYSE-ML-Project/README.md

 This is a machine learning project using New York Stock Exchange data.

 ## Purpose
-The goal with this project is to create a Machine Learning (ML) model that can achieve a F-score of 80% or better.
-The beta for the F-score will be set to 0.5.
+The goal of this project is to create a machine learning model that will predict which publicly traded companies will outperform most of the market.
+The target F-score with a beta of 0.5 is 80 percent.

 ## Notebooks
 - [clean-and-wrangle-data](./clean-and-wrangle-data.ipynb)